michaelpatrickpurcell/quatrefoil/README.md

 Everyone wins if all of the tokens are in their correct positions when the game ends.
 If any token is not in its correct position, then everyone loses.

 ## Fun Facts
-As per Wikipedia, the word [quatrefoil](https://en.wikipedia.org/wiki/Quatrefoil) means "four leaves", from the Latin _quattuor_, "four", plus _folium_, "leaf"; the term refers specifically to a four-leafed clover, but applies in general to four-lobed shapes in various contexts.
+The word [quatrefoil](https://en.wikipedia.org/wiki/Quatrefoil) means "four leaves", from the Latin _quattuor_, "four", plus _folium_, "leaf".
+The term refers specifically to a four-leafed clover, but applies in general to four-lobed shapes in various contexts.